otto-de/api-guidelines/guidelines/010_core-principles/60_documentation.md

 * Documentation is provided in American English (EN-US), as US spelling has become the standard in APIs.
 Also endpoints, properties, and default values are provided in American English.
 * Users can search the documentation.
-* The documentation can be easily browsed via the sidebar, the endpoints can be accessed via the sidebar, and the sidebar is available at all times.
+* The sidebar is available at all times so that the documentation can be easily browsed.
+All the endpoints can be accessed via the sidebar.
-* Code examples and explanatory text will be visually separated.
+* Code examples and explanatory text are visually separated.

 ## Efficient and refined